keras-team/keras/docs/templates/applications.md

 `image_data_format='channels_last'` in your Keras config at ~/.keras/keras.json.

-The model and the weights are compatible with both TensorFlow and Theano.
+The model and the weights are compatible with TensorFlow, Theano, and CNTK.
 The data format convention used by the model is the one specified in your Keras config file.